thoughtbot/maybe_haskell/book/haskell-basics/kinds-and-parameters.md

 ```

 Notice how even in the case where I have no age, we still specify the type of
-that thing which I do not have.
+that thing that I do not have.
 In this case, we specified an `Int` for
 `patWithoutAge`, but values can have (or not have) any type of thing:

 ```haskell